gke/UAVXArm/wiki/UAVXGeneralControlScheme.md

 # UAVX General Control Scheme #

+These are short notes on the overall control schem used by UAVX.

 ## RC Input ##

 RC stick data packets arrive at either 9mS intervals for SBus or 18mS for CPPM.
 A few older systems update at  every 22.5mS.